 Comment to: non-specific complaints at emergency department presentation result in unclear diagnoses and lengthened hospitalization: a prospective observational study

-The original article was published in Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine 2018 26:60
+Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine volume 26, Article number: 99 (2018)

 We would like to congratulate Sauer et al. for their study on the outcomes in patients presenting with nonspecific complaints (NSC) and would like to comment on certain aspects of their publication.